Introduction (for those new to this website):

 Some additional reading that may be of interest:

 - More sewing tools I have tested and reported on.

 - More plastic items I have tested.

-- My post discussing the testing methodology I use for the results I report on this blog.
+- My post, which discusses the testing methodology I use for the results I report on this website.